Cloud-Drift/gdp-get-started/README.md

 This notebook should be readily executable in a binder environment which can be launched by clicking the "launch binder" badge above :point_up:.
 Alternatively, you can run the notebook in a python environment containing the python libraries listed in the file `environment.yml`.

-Feel free to reach out to [Shane Elipot](https://github.com/selipot) with questions and suggestions.
+Feel free to raise an issue for this repo or push a pull request.